Davaryan/manual-testing-/README.md

 # manual-testing-
-This is to explore Guthub all over again.
+This is to explore Guthub again.
-This is to update Branch-1
+This is to update Branch-1.
+Here is some new info.